-This is also the home of IMJ On-Air, where you can hear interviews with authors of the College's Internal Medicine Journal.
-Expert advice on the current best standards for your clinical practice.
+This is also the home of IMJ On-Air, where authors of the College's Internal Medicine Journal present their work.
+Expert advice on the current best standards for your practice.

 Search for ‘Pomegranate Health’ in Apple Podcasts, Spotify, Castbox, or any podcasting app.
 You mean need to import this RSS feed into other apps, and it's an easy page to search for thematic terms and podcasts that might interest you.
 You can also sign up for an email alert when a new episode is published about once a month.

 At each page there is a MyCPD link for Fellows to log credits for participating in educational activity.
 Please continue the discussion in the comments section below each episode or at the RACP Online Community forum.

 Natural language processor models could save hours of time spent writing clinical notes and searching through preexisting ones.
 But there are problematic aspects to networks on the scale of the astounding ChatGPT.